catseye/Feedmark/README.markdown

 ### Rewrite documents in-place

 They will be parsed as Feedmark, and then output as Markdown, to the same files that were read in as input.
+(Note!
+This is destructive;
-(This is destructive, but it is recommended that the original files be under version control such as `git`, which will easily allow the changes to be reverted.)
+it is recommended that the original files be under version control such as `git`, which will easily allow the changes to be reverted.)

     bin/feedmark --rewrite-markdown eg/*.md

-Note that this facility is still under development.

 ### Interlink documents